geodynamics/aspect/doc/sphinx/user/install/index.md

     virtualizing a full operating system this installation typically needs more space, and is approximately 30 % slower than a native installation.
-Additionally working in a virtual machine &lsquo;feels' differently from working in your usual desktop environment.
+Additionally working in a virtual machine 'feels' differently from working in your usual desktop environment.
 The virtual machine can be run on all host operating systems that can run a virtualization software like VirtualBox (e.g. Linux, Apple MacOS, Microsoft Windows).